zioc/contrail-devstack-plugin/README.md

 All parameters related to this plugin are defined in devstack/settings, they may be overwritten in your local.conf, for example:

-    #Use R3.0 contrail branch
+    # Use R4.1 contrail branch
-    CONTRAIL_BRANCH=R3.0
+    CONTRAIL_BRANCH=R4.1

-    #Provide a custom list of enabled services (by default dns and webui would be enabled in addition to the following list)
+    # Provide a custom list of enabled services (by default dns and webui would be enabled in addition to the following list)
-    enable_service vrouter api-srv disco svc-mon schema control collector analytics-api query-engine
+    enable_service contrail-vrouter contrail-api contrail-svc contrail-schema contrail-control contrail-collector contrail-analytics contrail-query
+    # or by disabling unwanted services
+    disable_service contrail-ui-webs contrail-ui-jobs contrail-named contrail-dns

 Plumbing
 ========

-By default, plugin will attempt to plug vrouter on default interface (the one used to reach the default gateway) If you intent to use another interface, or if plugin fails to retrive it, you can specify it in local.conf:
+By default, plugin will attempt to plug vrouter on default interface (the one used to reach the default gateway).
+If you intent to use another interface, or if plugin fails to retrieve it, you can specify it in local.conf:

     VHOST_INTERFACE_NAME=eth1

 Interface configuration and default gateway should be retrieved by plugin, if you want to overload it, use following parameters:

     VHOST_INTERFACE_CIDR=10.0.0.1/24
     VHOST_INTERFACE_IP=10.0.0.1
     DEFAULT_GW=10.0.0.254

-Devstack creates a couple of network by default (Public and Private), for convenience, Public network prefix (defined by FLOATING_RANGE parameter) is routed through contrail virtual gateway interface.
+Devstack creates a couple of network by default (`public` and `private`), for convenience, `public` network prefix (defined by `FLOATING_RANGE` parameter) is routed through contrail virtual gateway interface.
 This prefix is masqueraded on the host in order to allow seamless external connectivity.